-Can I manage a SAN from a Scalar i2000 or a Pathlight VX?
+Can I manage a SAN from an i-platform library?

-No. For the i2000 and the Pathlight VX solutions, AMC is available only from a remote client.
+No. For libraries in the i-platform-such as the Scalar i2000 and Pathlight VX-AMC is available only from a remote client.

 Do I have to install a server or client?